lk-code/htmlc/README.md

 ## commands

+### config

+With this command, the user configuration, which is located in the user directory as a .htmlc file (e.g. /Users/lk-code/.htmlc), can be edited.
+The file is hidden per default. all (!) html-files a always blocked, the compiler copies the result to the output-directory.

+#### build-blacklist

+With this command, a file type (e.g. *.png) can be blocked for the compilation process so that no files of this type are copied into the output directory during the asset copying process.

+`htmlc config build-blacklist <add|remove> {fileextensions}`

+**examples:**

+`htmlc config build-blacklist add .png` this command adds a block for all .png-files

+`htmlc config build-blacklist remove .png` this command removes the entry for .png-files so all png files are copied.

 ### compile

 This command compiles all HTML files from the /src (rekusriv) folder and writes the results to /dist.